BBBase-EHeresy/PPPub/docs/rules_manual/cavalry.md

 #### DISMOUNTING

 A **Cavalry** model may dismount from their steed at any point in their Move.
-Dismounting is automatic â€” there is no roll required.
+Dismounting is automatic — there is no roll required.
 Place the newly dismounted **Infantry** model in base contact with the original **Cavalry** model.
 If the model has any remaining move left (subtract the distance that the **Cavalry** model has moved prior to the dismount) then the **Infantry** model may complete its remaining move.
 The steed automatically becomes a Separated Mount ([see page 59]) and, if it stays on the battlefield, may not move any further during the Move phase.
 Models may not dismount directly into combat, but may dismount and then move into combat if they have Movement allowance remaining.

 **DISMOUNTING 1**

 ![](../media/rules_manual/dismounting_1.jpg)

 *Ã‰omer wishes to move under a low arch, whilst riding his horse.
-The arch, however, is too low â€” and he cannot fit underneath it. Ã‰omer must either dismount and walk through, or find an alternative route.*
+The arch, however, is too low — and he cannot fit underneath it. Ã‰omer must either dismount and walk through, or find an alternative route.*

 **DISMOUNTING 2**